 What is Original Medicare?

-Original Medicare is a federally-administered health insurance program designed for some of the most vulnerable populations in the country.
+Original Medicare is a federal health insurance program that provides coverage for seniors and disabled adults.
 Original Medicare consists of Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
-Medicare Part A helps pay for events like hospital stays, care in skilled nursing facilities, hospice care, and some health care.
-Medicare Part B will help pay for things such as outpatient care, medical supplies like wheelchairs, preventative health services, and even some doctor’s services.
-Medicare can help offset the burden of large medical bills, but it can’t pay for everything.
+Medicare Part A covers inpatient services such as hospital stays, care in skilled nursing facilities, and hospice care.
+Medicare Part B covers outpatient care, medical supplies like wheelchairs, preventative health services, and even some doctor’s services.
+The Medicare program can help offset the burden of large medical bills, but it can’t pay for everything.
 Generally, you will need to pay one-fifth of the cost of a service insured by Medicare.

 How To Obtain Original Medicare

 There are three main groups of people who are eligible for Original Medicare.
-The most common qualifier for Original Medicare depends on your ag – every citizen, permanent legal resident, or government worker aged 65 and older is eligible.
-Medical conditions such as End Stage Renal Disease (ESRD) and Lou Gehrig’s disease (ALS) also qualify you for Medicare.
+The most common qualifier for Original Medicare is age.
+Every citizen, permanent legal resident, or government worker 65 and older is eligible.
+Medical conditions such as End-Stage Renal Disease (ESRD) and Lou Gehrig’s disease (ALS) also qualify you for Medicare.
 Finally, everyone eligible for Social Security Disability Insurance (SSDI) for at least 24 months is eligible for Medicare.
 Many people are automatically enrolled in Medicare after meeting these qualifications, although three enrollment periods are available for you to sign up.

 After Obtaining Medicare, What Can Cause You to Lose it?